How to Clean Berber Carpet

 Prevention is always the best medicine when it comes to Berber carpet.
 At the end of the day, you can’t completely protect your carpet, so cleaning is eventually going to be in order.

-And if your carpet ever falls prey to the notorious black carpet beetles, we have a guide to help you get rid of them.
+And if your carpet ever falls prey to the notorious black carpet beetles, I have a guide to help you get rid of them.

 Hopefully, these tips help you out, and remember vacuuming even when the carpet doesn’t look dirty helps prevent dirty and other grime from grinding into the carpet.
 Good luck!